percona/psmysql-docs/docs/tokudb/removing_tokudb.md

-# Migrating and Removing the TokuDB storage engine
+# Migrate and removing the TokuDB storage engine

 !!! important